pivotal/docs-tap/scst-store/sca_scans/CVE.md

 #### <a id='api-backend-ci'></a>API Backend Container Image

 * Date: February 2, 2022
-* Results: No high and critical vulnerabilities.
-Multiple medium and low vulnerabilities. ([CycloneDX file](metadata-store-image-1.0.2-cyclonedx.xml))
+* Results: No high or critical vulnerabilities.
+Multiple medium and low vulnerabilities.
+For more information, see the [CycloneDX file content](cyclonedx-file-content.md).

 #### <a id='api-backend-cr'></a>API Backend Code Repository